As far as healthy foods go, lettuce consistently proves a reliable option for any member of the family.

 Is lettuce good for dogs?

-Lettuce is definitely good for dogs, and they get many of the same advantages from eating it as their human masters do.
+Lettuce is good for dogs, and they get many of the same advantages from eating it as their human masters do.

 However, you’re wise to do your research on this topic – after all, dogs have a very different digestive process to us humans in a lot of ways, and it’s sometimes surprising when you learn that some fruit and vegetables that we think nothing of consuming are hazardous, or even toxic, to our pets.